GianpaoloBranca/SoftwareEng2/scratches/RASD.md

 -We think that users should be able to park the car they are using in every public parking area of the city

+#### Current company situation

+The company which wants to provide the car-sharing service is already in the public transport business, therefore they have already a network of maintenance operators in the city area.
+They also have an information system which provides channels for costumer care and databases that can be used to store informations about clients and service usage.
+The company also has an efficient internal communication system that will be used in our system to be through the provide APIs.

 ### Goals

 We divide the goals in two sections, the first one which contains the goals achieved by modules of the application, and the second one, containing goals achieved by an embedded system installed on the vehicle.

-- [G1] Allows the clients to find an available car around his or a specified location within a radius that he can choose.
+- [G1] Allows the clients to find an available car within a selected radius around his or a specified location.
 - [G2] Allows the clients to book a car and pick it up.
 - [G3] Monitoring the usage of the car and charge the client with the right fare.
 - [G4] Incentivizes a correct usage of the service to allow as many as possible users to use the same car without the need of the service of an operator.
 - [G5] Ensures a correct distribution of cars in the recharging stations according to the available plugs.
 - [G6] Allows operators to manage and monitor the state of all the cars and notifies them when maintenance is needed on a specific vehicle.
-- [G7]
+- [G7] Allows management system to set up and modify the set of areas selected as safe for parking.

 //[G1] Allows the clients to register, providing the driving license number and a payment method, and log in through the mobile application providing them a   password.